Citrix-TechSpecialist/Docker-101/Module-1/Exercise-1/Readme.md

 Here is a break down of the command as follows:

-  * `docker pull`: Is a docker command that tells docker engine to pull an image down frosomewher
+  * `docker pull`: Is a docker command that tells docker engine to pull an image down from somewhere
   * `mayankt/webserver:a`: Is the image name.
-By default, if a full fqnd is not specified, iis assumed you are pulling the image from docker hub.
-In this case, you will be pulling aimage from my repository [mayankt](https://hub.docker.com/r/mayankt/webserver/) with aimage titles `webserver` whith the tag of `a`.
+By default, if a full FQDN is not specified, it is assumed you are pulling the image from docker hub.
+In this case, you will be pulling an image from my repository [mayankt](https://hub.docker.com/r/mayankt/webserver/) with an image titled `webserver` with the tag of `a`.

-    * Tagging images can help with versioning of your docker images and many other use cases as well.
+    * Tagging images can help with versioning of your docker images and many other CI/CD use cases as well.

  Once you run the command you should see an output similar to this: